WiMoVE-OSS/demo/README.md

-# demo
+# Demo

 This repository contains smaller projects used for the demonstrations at Berlin 6G Conference in July 2023 as well as the HPI Bachelorpodium.
+The demo consists of captive portal, lights on the APs to visualize the VXLANs and a web app to let a linux client roam.

 ## roamer and roamer-reconnect